hendricksonsarahl/voluntr/README.md

 | view the list of posted opportunities that are open  | Not Passing :red_circle: |
 | view and edit profile settings for my organization, including name, contact email, and any other profile data  | Not Passing :red_circle: |
 | log in to my existing account and logout when I'm done  | Not Passing :red_circle: |

 </div>

-Our stretch goal will be to include some unit tests for key elements of the project.
+Our stretch goal will be to include some unit and acceptance tests using pytest and pytest-BDD.